Alwin de Rooij, PhD

 2004 – 2008 | BFA in Autonomous Art | Interfaculty ArtScience | Royal Academy of Art

-de Rooij, A. Inner speech facilitates self-regulation of uncertainty during creative idea evaluation.
+de Rooij, A. How inner speech facilitates self-regulation of uncertainty during creative idea evaluation.
 Submitted.

 Gozzo, M. & de Rooij, A. The human side of creative collaboration with an AI: Effects on cognitive stimulation and evaluation apprehension.
 Submitted.